The effect of a finite time horizon in the durable good monopoly problem with atomic consumers: When can the Duropolist Extract all the Consumer Surplus?

 \begin{lemma} If $p_i=v_i$ for all $i \in [N]$, the following inequality holds for every natural number $\beta \geq 2$, $k=2,\hdots,\beta$ and all $i=1,\hdots,k-1$,

 \end{lemma}

 Recall that the duropolist strategy named \emph{Pacman} is to announce at each time period, a price equal to the valuation of the consumer with the highest value who has yet to buy, and that the consumer strategy known as \emph{get-it-while-you-can} is to buy the first time it induces a non-negative utility.
-The following lemma gives sufficient conditions for such strategies to be at equilibrium.
+The next lemma gives sufficient conditions for such strategies to be at equilibrium.
+Observe that we are not imposing that the number of periods is greater than or equal to the number of different consumer valuations.
+This makes the argument not trivial.

 \begin{lemma} If $p_i=v_i$ for all $i \in [N]$, then there exists an equilibrium in which the duropolist uses the pacman strategy and consumers follow the get-it-while-you-can strategy. \end{lemma} \begin{proof} We proceed by induction in the number of time periods.
 For games with a single period (i.e., $T=1$) the lemma holds because the duropolist announces the optimal static monopoly price, which is $p_1$.
 Suppose now that the lemma holds for all games with at most $T-1$ periods and consider a game with $T$ periods.
 Let $A$ be the set of consumers that buy at period 1 under an equilibrium $\mathcal{E}$.
 Observe that by Lemma \ref{highest_value_lemma}, the subgame that begins at period 2, with consumers $[N] \setminus A$ satisfies the that $p_i=v_i$ and therefore there exist an equilibrium where the duropolist uses the Pacman strategy from then on.
 This means that consumers expect zero profits whenever they don't buy in the first time period, and therefore they would buy in the first time period at any price that is not above their valuation.
 If $M \leq T$ the duropolist may announce at $t=1$ the price $\mu_1=v_1$.
 All consumers with a valuation of $v_1$ would buy and, by the inductive hypothesis and the fact that the different valuations in the remaining game is still less than the time periods left ($M-1 \leq T-1$), the duropolist would be able to extract all consumer surplus.
 Thus, pacman is an optimal strategy.
 We now analyze the case where $M > T$.
 Observe that because consumers will buy in the first period if and only if the price is not above their value, the duropolist's strategy space can be restricted, without loss of generality, to announcing a first price equal to the valuation of some consumer.
 Let $\Pi(k)$ denote the profits for the whole game if the first price is $w_k$.
 Since by induction hypothesis the pacman strategy is an equilibrium after the first period, we have that